Tuesday, September 28, 2010

 The Why and Why Not war against each other.
 To discover the Why Not look at your character's goal--security? to protect someone?--and turn it inside -outside-upside-down into the opposite goal.

-Your heroine buried her love for her adventuresome, daring father--ever since he abandoned her.
+Example: Your heroine buried her love for her adventuresome, daring father--ever since he abandoned her.
 Being with him was her happiest time--but all she wants now is security.
 (Funny, how her fiancé's appealing brother reminds her of her father.)
-Does she really want security--or does she want a man she can trust enough to risk with?

 So you have your Why and Why Not, the building blocks of your pitch.
 How do you weave this into your pitch?
 Why + Why Not = essential elements of your plot.
 Use these to discover the dramatic irony in your story.
 To learn about irony, go to MBT Ponderer Teri Dawn Smith's post: Pitch Fest: The Hook: How Ironic!